 2. Check the selection criteria

 Were you scored fairly?
 Were others in the “pool” genuinely considered?
-If you were the only one “at risk” and your role still exists, that’s not redundancy — it’s unfair dismissal.
+If you were the only one “at risk” and your role still exists, that is not a redundancy; it is an unfair dismissal.

 3. Check the timing

-Did the “redundancy” happen shortly after you: returned from maternity/parental leave?
-Filed a grievance?
-Reported a health & safety concern?
-Made a whistleblowing disclosure?
+Did the “redundancy” come shortly after you returned from maternity or parental leave, raised a grievance, reported a health and safety concern or made a protected disclosure?
 Timing is evidence.

 4. Check your replacement

 Is someone else now doing your work?
-A new hire, a contractor, or your duties split among others?
-If the work hasn’t “ceased or diminished,” the redundancy isn’t genuine under ERA 1996.
+A new recruit, a contractor, or your duties split among the people who remain?
+If the requirement for employees to do work of that kind has not “ceased or diminished”, the redundancy is not genuine under section 139 of the Employment Rights Act 1996.

 Reading this on your phone?

-ProofSnap is a Chrome extension — you’ll need a laptop or desktop.
-Email yourself this link and install tomorrow morning before work.
+ProofSnap is a browser extension, so you will need a laptop or desktop computer.
+Email this link to yourself and install ProofSnap tomorrow morning before work.

 You have your ProofSnap evidence package.
 Now file your claim.
 Choose the path that matches your situation.

-- 3. If no agreement is reached, Acas issues an early conciliation certificate, which allows you to file a tribunal claim.
+3. 3.
+If no agreement is reached, Acas issues an early conciliation certificate.
+From the date you receive it you have at least one month left to lodge your ET1.

-Step 2: Employment Tribunal claim (free to file)
+Step 2: the employment tribunal claim (free to lodge)

-- 2. Attach your ProofSnap evidence package to demonstrate the strength of your case.
-13 files with forensic metadata carry significantly more weight than screenshots.
+2. 2.
+Attach your ProofSnap evidence package to demonstrate the strength of your case.
+The 11 to 15 files it contains, each with forensic metadata, carry significantly more weight than screenshots.

-- 3. Your employer has 28 days to respond with their ET3.
-The tribunal schedules a preliminary hearing.
+3. 3.
+Your employer has 28 days to respond with its ET3.
+The tribunal then lists a preliminary hearing.

-Subject Access Request (SAR) — get your employer’s data
+Subject access request: get your employer’s copy of the data

-- 1. Under UK GDPR, submit a Subject Access Request to your employer — free of charge.
-They must provide all personal data held about you within 30 days.
+1. 1.
+Under the UK GDPR, submit a subject access request to your employer, free of charge.
+Your employer must provide the personal data it holds about you within one month.

-- 2. This includes emails, HR records, performance reviews, disciplinary records, CCTV, and internal communications mentioning you.
+2. 2.
+That includes emails, HR records, appraisals, disciplinary files, CCTV and internal messages that mention you.

-- 3. If your employer fails to comply, report them to the ICO (Information Commissioner’s Office).
+3. 3.
+If your employer does not comply, complain to the Information Commissioner’s Office.

 Employment solicitor (unfair dismissal, settlement negotiation)

-- 1. Many employment solicitors offer free initial consultations.
-Some work on a no-win-no-fee basis for strong cases.
+1. 1.
+Many employment solicitors offer a free first consultation, and some act on a conditional fee (no win, no fee) basis in strong cases.

 All of these paths require documented evidence.
 ProofSnap creates the forensic package that tribunals, Acas, and solicitors accept.

-Attach your ProofSnap evidence package to your Acas conciliation.
+Send your ProofSnap evidence package to the Acas conciliator.
 Documented, timestamped evidence gives the conciliator leverage to negotiate a better outcome.

 Works with every workplace platform